BoBAdministration/QA-Bug-Reports/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: ''
+title: Enter a one-line concise summary.
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the Bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior in detail.
+Please include ALL steps, even menial ones.
-1. Go to '...'
+1. ex.
+Logged into Dedicated Testing 1
-2. Click on '....'
+2. ex.
+Spawned in a Megalo at Jungle
-3. Scroll down to '....'
+3. ex.
+Drank from big pond
-4. See error
+4. ex. "..." happened

 **Expected behavior**
 A clear and concise description of what you expected to happen.